Volunteer Handbook – Program Values and Guidelines

 - Volunteers are expected to maintain student confidentiality.

-- If the volunteer’s role involves contact with Seattle Public Schools families (e.g. family tech support, outreach, supplies delivery), volunteers are also required to keep that information confidential.
+- If the volunteer’s role involves contact with SPS families (e.g. family tech support, outreach, supplies delivery), volunteers are also required to keep that information confidential.

 Each student you work with has the right to expect that nothing that happens to or about him or her will be repeated to anyone other than authorized school department employees, as designated by the administrators at your volunteer site.
 You may NOT share information about a student with anyone, including your best friend, significant other, or individuals who are genuinely interested in the student’s welfare, such as social workers, scout leaders, clergy, grandparents, or nurses/physicians.
 Thus, you must refer all such questions to authorized school employees, typically the student’s teacher or principal.

 Information about a student may be communicated to school staff and school administration.
 Information shall be communicated immediately if it is a medical emergency OR if a student shares information that indicates a threat of imminent physical injury to the student or others.
 Before you speak about a student to another person, remember that violating a student’s confidentiality is not only impolite; it’s also against the law.